Kabelo-Malaka/Hackathon-Workflow-2025/docs/prd.md

 ### Functional

+**MVP Scope Note:** Requirements marked with 🔮 are deferred to Phase 2.
+Requirements marked with ⚠️ are simplified for MVP.

 - FR1: The system shall provide pre-built workflow templates for onboarding and offboarding processes with role-based task variations
 - FR2: The system shall allow HR administrators to create and edit custom workflow templates using a form-based designer
 - FR3: The system shall automatically assign tasks to appropriate stakeholders (HR, Line Manager, Tech Support, Administrator) based on employee role and department
 - FR4: The system shall support parallel task execution (e.g., finance and tech tasks running simultaneously) and sequential task dependencies (e.g., manager approval before tech setup)
-- FR5: The system shall provide a visual dashboard displaying each employee's onboarding/offboarding progress with color-coded status indicators (not started, in progress, blocked, complete)
+- FR5: ⚠️ The system shall provide a basic workflow list view displaying each employee's onboarding/offboarding progress with status indicators (not started, in progress, blocked, complete) *(MVP: Table view instead of Kanban dashboard)*
 - FR6: The system shall send tasks as actionable Outlook emails with embedded links to web forms for task completion
 - FR7: The system shall send automated notifications and customizable reminders for pending and overdue tasks
 - FR8: The system shall generate dynamic equipment and access checklists based on employee role requirements